Resources

 Many of these offer a free version and a low-cost monthly ‘family plan’ or membership with additional online document storage and account sharing options:

-• 1Password and Bitwarden were recommended in The New York Times review in March of 2023
+• 1Password and Bitwarden were recommended in a recent The New York Times review

-• Dashlane and Nordpass also top the list in WIRED’s August 2023 review
+• Dashlane and Nordpass also land top the list in WIRED’s August 2023 review

 Money & Personal Finance